Italian Somaliland: Treaties of protection and trade (1888–1891)

 The Italians, for their part, were interested in the largely arid territory mainly because of its ports, which could grant them access to the strategically important Suez Canal and the Gulf of Aden.

 The terms of each treaty specified that Italy was to steer clear of any interference in the sultanates' respective administrations.
 In return for Italian arms and an annual subsidy, the sultans conceded to a minimum of oversight and economic concessions.
 The Italians also agreed to dispatch a few ambassadors to promote both the sultanates' and their own interests.

-Italian ships regularly conducted reconnaissance missions off the coast of Somalia and visited many localities, not only in the territories under Italy's protection but also those nominally claimed by Italys trade partner, Zanzibar.
+Italian ships regularly conducted reconnaissance missions off the coast of Somalia and visited many localities, not only in the territories under Italy's protection but also those nominally claimed by Italy's trade partner, Zanzibar.

-Early Italian Expeditions and Somali engagements (1890-1896)
+Early Italian Expeditions and Somali engagements (1890–1896)

 On April 24, 1890, the Italian frigate Volta visited Warsheikh.
 Sub-lieutenant Carlo Zavagli went onshore, intending to invite the local leaders to collect some gifts aboard.
 He was attacked, wounded, and died on the boat, which was hastily trying to get out to sea while the rest of the crew fired wildly to cover their escape.
 A sailor named Bertorello was hit by the Somalis while working on the anchor, suffering mortal wounds.